Lemoenskil/Milestone2-_BBS5_Factory_dashbord/README.md

 ## Credits

-### Content
-Took content on training.html form webpage https://objectcomputing.com/services/software-engineering/resources/5-reasons-to-transition-to-open-source.
-And the content of product.html form the website https://staraid.ai/

-### Media
-Video used are on YouTube and website https://staraid.ai/
--
 ### Photos used:
 Pictures used, are my own fotos or snapshot from sunny partal, and transparent icons from free sources